kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 **_Spoiler warning_**: If you have not seen this problem before I urge you to give it a go before continuing further.
 I'm going to post the solution to this below, so this is your spoiler warning.

-# Two eggs

-Check out the following video for an easy to understand intuitive explanation to the $2$ egg $100$ storey tower problem.
+If you are interested in an easy to understand intuitive explanation to the $2$ egg $100$ storey tower problem, check out the following video:

 <figure class="iframe-wrapper">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NGtt7GJ1uiM?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-We will go through the same solution mathematically below.
+We will go through the same solution below, but derive the solution mathematically.
+Then we will discuss the $3$ egg puzzle.
+Finally, we will generalize the problem with $x$ floors and $N$ eggs.

+# Two eggs

 We have $2$ eggs to start with and a $100$ storey tower to explore.